spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-category-management-marketplace-merchant-commission.md

 {% info_block warningBox "Verification" %}

-Ensure that the plugins work correctly:
+1. Import a new merchant commission via data import or GUI import with an item condition defined as a query string with a `category` field.
+For example, `category = 'cameras-and-camcorders'`.

-1. Import a new merchant commission via data import or GUI import with defined item condition as a query string with a *category* field (e.g. "category = 'cameras-and-camcorders'").
+2. Add a merchant product assigned to the defined category to cart and place the order.

-2. Add a merchant product assigned to the defined category to the cart and complete the order process.
+Make sure the following applies:
-3. Make sure that OMS event `commission-calculate` was triggered.
+* The `commission-calculate` OMS event has been triggered.
-4. In database navigate to `spy_sales_merchant_commission` table and make sure there's a new record with your merchant commission applied to corresponding sales order item.
+* In the `spy_sales_merchant_commission` database table, there's a new record with your merchant commission applied to corresponding sales order item.

 {% endinfo_block %}